Lynyrd Skynyrd guitarist Gary Rossington has died, the band announced - KTVZ

 Lynyrd Skynyrd guitarist Gary Rossington has died, the band announced

-American rock band Lynyrd Skynyrd guitarist Gary Rossington has died, the band announced on their official Facebook page Sunday evening.
+Guitarist Gary Rossington, the last surviving founding member of Southern rock band Lynyrd Skynyrd, has died, the band announced on their official Facebook page Sunday evening.
+He was 71.

 “It is with our deepest sympathy and sadness that we have to advise, that we lost our brother, friend, family member, songwriter and guitarist, Gary Rossington, today,” their statement said.